UK Local By-Election results as a Barometer of National Political Fortunes

 This unpopularity in the ranks could create even more divisions within the party; the left won’t have forgotten having their Winter Fuel restoration resolution at the 2024 Conference first sidelined, and then studiously ignored, by the leadership at the time (it took a near back-bench revolt to force them to even partially reverse the move the following year).

 The unions are already starting to 'get tough', now that the axe has well and truly fallen on the super-inflationary 'all you can eat' pay rises that were characteristic of Labour's first few months.
-An unusually militant BMA leadership is predictably clamouring for more, and has persuaded hospital doctors to strike yet again in pursuit of yet more cash, despite their recent 29% award, and Streeting has clearly been instructed to stand his ground.
-Apart from the inevitable swathe of cancelled outpatient appointments, and a potential NHS Flu catastrophe likely to emerge if the majority of Junior Doctors do heed the call to strike next week, we may also soon find our streets covered with refuse 'a la Birmingham' if Unite (who, you may remember, were the union so effectively snubbed at conference in October over their restore Winter Fuel motion) extend their strike to a country-wide walkout.
+An unusually militant BMA leadership is predictably clamouring for more, and has persuaded hospital doctors to strike yet again in pursuit of yet more cash, despite their recent 29% award, and the new health minister has clearly been instructed to stand his ground.
+Apart from the inevitable swathe of cancelled outpatient appointments, and a potential NHS catastrophe likely to emerge if the majority of Junior Doctors do heed the call to strike again, we may also soon find our streets covered with refuse 'a la Birmingham' if Unite (who, you may remember, were the union so effectively snubbed at conference in October over their restore Winter Fuel motion) extend their strike to a country-wide walkout.

 Before her own 'fall from grace', Rayner (aka 'Our Angela') herself fell foul of Unite's wrath by not supporting the bin collector's cause and had her membership rescinded – and then was forced to resign as a result of her housing 'issues’.
 How the mighty are fallen....and keep falling.
-Angela herself, however, is not done, and as the 'angry woman of Labour' is already attempting to make a comeback; she'll no doubt soon be warming up on the sidelines for a leadership challenge 'a la Burnham', but would be advised not to take her tracksuit off too early, given the chill political winds we're currently experiencing !
-Better to wait until May 7th, when it may be a bit warmer - for her at least, if not for her local councillors.
+Angela herself, however, is not done, and as the 'angry woman of Labour' is already attempting to make a comeback; she'll no doubt soon be warming up on the sidelines for a leadership challenge 'a la Burnham', but would be advised not to take her tracksuit off too early, given the chill political winds we're currently experiencing, and the virtual certainty that Burnham will be 'crowned' PM on July 17th !

 On a more serious note, is there any way of predicting how bad things might get for Labour, and how this might affect General Elections to come ?